-Blackjack.org is the best resource for learning and mastering the game of blackjack.
-Learn how to play blackjack online, practice your skills with our free online blackjack practice games or compare the latest real money blackjack bonuses from reputable online casinos.
+Blackjack.org is the best resource to practice blackjack online, while learning and mastering the game of blackjack.
+Learn how to play blackjack online, practice your skills with our ♠free online blackjack game or compare the latest real money blackjack bonuses from reputable online casinos.
 At Blackjack.org, you’ll learn how to win more and grow your bankroll by playing your favorite casino game a little bit smarter.

-Blackjack and online blackjack both offer smart gamblers the best chance to win real money on a consistent basis and creates a meaningful gambling bankroll.
-That’s because it has the lowest house advantage of any casino game; only about a 0.5 percent advantage on average.
-Optimal blackjack strategy can shift the “house” advantage into winning odds in the player’s favor.
+Blackjack offers smart gamblers the best chance to win real money on a consistent basis and creates a meaningful gambling bankroll.
+That’s because it has the lowest house advantage of any casino game-- only about a 0.5 percent advantage on average.
+Optimal blackjack strategy can shift the house advantage into winning odds in the player’s favor.

 Whether it’s blackjack online or traditional casino blackjack, the house has a built-in advantage by making players draw or stand first.
 That means the dealer could win without even turning the hold card—assuming the player busts first.

 However, this advantage is small, and the right rules can whittle it down to next to nothing.
-When you add in coupons, comps and blackjack bonuses, you can actually gain a winning advantage over the casino in some cases.
-And if you learn to count cards, you can reliably beat the game even without any of those bonuses.
+When you add in coupons, comps, and free blackjack bonuses, you can actually gain a winning advantage over the casino in some cases.
+And if you learn to count cards, you can reliably beat the online game even without any of those bonuses.

-Its exceptionally low house advantage makes online blackjack a nearly even proposition whenever you play.
-And, with some skilled card playing and a bit of luck, you could win a large sum of real money.
+Its exceptionally low house edge makes online blackjack a nearly even proposition whenever you play.
+And when you add some skilled card playing and a bit of luck, you could win a large sum of real money.

 Unfortunately, too many players make the mistake of thinking they have to get as close to 21 as possible—that’s not the goal of the game.
 The goal of the game is simply to beat the dealer, which is often accomplished by causing them to bust.